mgorav/data-health-service/README.md

 ## Data Health Using Graph DB

-Graph DB are very power deducing connection between data.
+Graph databases are power in deducing connection between data (no matter what type data).
 Hence, I would like to propose the usage of Graph to derive health of the data.
 How would graph model would look like to develop such as servicee.

 ## Data Health Graph Model